Somnovem/UnityDashPong/README.md

 Only one instance of the game can be ran on the device simultaneously, but this can be avoided if one instance is ran in the Unity Editor

-To start the server, start the Authentification Server from AuthServer folder, by either running the Debug or Release version
+To start the server, start the Authentification Server from AuthServer/Debug folder, by either running the Debug or Release version

 Then start up the game, put in preferred credentials,Sign In/Sign Up,and enjoy playing the game with your friends.